CleanroomMC/cleanroom-website/docs/groovy-script/mods/extrautils2/resonator.md

     ownerTag(boolean)
     ```

 - `Closure<Boolean>`.
-Sets the function used to determine if the recipe should run, with the Closure taking 3 paramenters, `TileEntity resonator`, `int frequency`, `ItemStack input` and returning a `boolean`.
+Sets the function used to determine if the recipe should run, with the Closure taking 3 parameters, `TileEntity resonator`, `int frequency`, `ItemStack input` and returning a `boolean`.

     ```groovy:no-line-numbers
     rainbow()